Skip to main content

 The balancing tank is essential to the operation of an overflow swimming pool, but you will become its slave without pool water levelers!

-This equipment is absolutely not necessary in a skimmer pool since the water is sucked directly into the pool.
+This equipment is absolutely not necessary in a regular pool with skimmers, since the water is sucked directly into the pool.

 The pump sucks the water through a drain installed at the bottom of the tank and sends it into the pool through the hydraulic filtration circuit; this creates the overflow!